0xADD1E/Databases-Project/Phase1/Description.md

 - The PokedexID attribute is the Pokémon’s ID given by the in game Pokédex tool
 - The Name attribute is the Pokémon's name
 - The GenderDistribution is the gender of the Pokémon
-- The Shiny attribute states whether the Pokémon is a shiny variant
 - The Legendary attribute states whether the Pokémon is considered to be of a legendary variety

 **PokemonEvolutions**